 In 1974 the Indiana State General Assembly enacted legislation entitled the Indiana Tort Claims Act.
 The law currently in place, Indiana Code, Chapter 3, Section 4 addresses the $700,000 cap per claimant, a $5,000,000 limitation on the aggregate liability for all claimants, and prohibits punitive damage awards.
 Although the individual awards for personal injury claimants have been increased by legislative amendments over the years, the total cap of $5,000,000 liability, per incident, to settle wrongful death and personal injury claims has remained the same since 1974.

 In light of the facts, attorneys and legislators are re-thinking the decades old cap and its ability to address the scope of this situation.
 Already one attorney has filed suit claiming the cap denies individuals their fair share and creates an economic incentive for the state to act negligently.
 Many believe the caps are arbitrary; that every claim is unique and requires a case-by-case approach.
 But in the end, it is likely that the legislature will have their say as well.

-Charlie Ward is a personal injury attorney experienced in accident litigation and wrongful death claims.
-The law office of Ward & Ward receives no legal fees or expenses unless we collect damages on your behalf.
+Charlie Ward is an Indianapolis, IN personal injury attorney experienced in accident litigation and wrongful death claims.
+The law office of Ward & Ward Law Firm receives no legal fees or expenses unless we collect damages on your behalf.
 Call Charlie today at 317-639-9501 to discuss your accident and receive a free analysis of your claim.